 - Above all, expect to rain at any time of the year when traveling in Japan, except in Hokkaido’s northernmost part.

 - We recommend visiting the Japan Meteorological Agency website at https://www.jma.go.jp/en/yoho/ for the most accurate daily weather forecasts.

 What to expect in Japan, season by season:

 Here are some guidelines to keep in mind when visiting Japan:

-- Spring (March, April, May) is famous for cherry blossoms blooming throughout Japan and the year’s most popular time.
+- Spring (March, April, and May) is famous for cherry blossoms blooming throughout Japan and is the year’s most popular time.
 Expect large crowds and peak season pricing.
 The monsoon season, however, starts in May.

 What are the best months to visit Japan?

 Japan has objectively no best time to visit as each season offers a different experience and spectacular beauty.